Charles Maurras: From the First World War to the end of the 1930s

-In 1925 he called for the murder of Abraham Schrameck, the Interior Minister of Paul Painlevé's Cartel des Gauches's (left-wing coalition) government, who had ordered the disarming of the far-right leagues.
+In 1925, he called for the murder of Abraham Schrameck, the Interior Minister of Paul Painlevé's Cartel des Gauches's (left-wing coalition) government, who had ordered the disarming of the far-right leagues.
 For this death threat, he was sentenced to a fine and a year in jail (suspended).

-In 1929 Pope Pius XI condemned the Action Française, which until then was supported by a large number of Catholics, clergy, and laity alike.
-Several of the works of the movement's founder Charles Maurras were placed into the Index Librorum Prohibitorum, alongside the movement's official newspaper.
+In 1929, Pope Pius XI condemned the Action Française, which until then was supported by a large number of Catholics, clergy, and laity alike.
+Several of the works of the Maurras, the movement's founder, were placed into the Index Librorum Prohibitorum, alongside the movement's official newspaper.
 This was a devastating blow to the movement.
 On 8 March 1927, AF members were prohibited from receiving the sacraments.
 Many of its members left (two Catholics who were forced to look for a different path in politics and life were the writers François Mauriac and Georges Bernanos) and it entered a period of decline.

 Maurras again voiced death threats against the President of the Council (prime minister) Léon Blum, organiser of the Popular Front, in the Action Française of 15 May 1936, emphasising his Jewish origins (he once called him an "old semitic camel").
 This other death threat earned him eight months in prison, from 29 October 1936 to 6 July 1937.
+While imprisoned, he received the support of Marie-Pauline Martin, Henry Bordeaux, Pius XI and up to 60,000 sympathetic citizens.
 Fearing communism, he joined the pacifists and praised the Munich Agreement of 1938, which the President of the Council Édouard Daladier had signed without any illusions.
 He also wrote in Action Française:

 There are certain conservatives in France who fill us with disgust.
 Why?
 Because of their stupidity.
 What kind of stupidity?
 Hitlerism.
 These French "conservatives" crawl on their bellies before Hitler.
 These former nationalists cringe before him.
 A few zealots wallow in dirt, in their own dirt, with endless Heils.
 The wealthier they are, the more they own, the more important it is to make them understand that if Hitler invaded us he would skin them much more thoroughly than Blum, Thorez and Stalin combined.
 This "conservative" error is suicidal.
 We must appeal to our friends not to let themselves be befogged.
 We must tell them: Be on your guard!
 What is now at stake is not anti-democracy or anti-Semitism.
 France above all!